Agent Upgrade Fails with Fatal Error During Installation - There was an error creating a temporary file

 Issue/Introduction

-• An upgrade of the Agent fails with the error:
+• An upgrade of the Agent returns an error to the Console similar to:

 Agent upgrade: Failed executing Installer[C:\ProgramData\Bit9\Parity Agent\ParityHostAgent.msi] Cmdline[/qN /i "C:\ProgramData\Bit9\Parity Agent\ParityHostAgent.msi" /l*v+ "\\?\globalroot\device\harddiskvolume2\programdata\bit9\parity agent\logs\ParityHostAgentInstall_2023-04-27_10-09-43.log"].
 Fatal error during installation.